top of page

 TO GOLDEN ROD GRAGE PRESERVATION PROJECT

-Tim Campbell identifies himself as an “outsider” artist, from the French term “art brut” which means raw or rough art created by a self-taught individual.
-Born in Keene, New Hampshire, Campbell's work can be found in galleries around the world, work that reflects his sharp sense of humor and interest in primitive folk art, as well as contemporary political and religious imagery.
-Campbell works in his studio in Keene, New Hampshire, with his dog Otis, a Jack Russell terrier who keeps him company while he works and serves as a muse for this whimsical self-taught artist.
+Tim Campbell identified himself as an “outsider” artist, from the French term “art brut,” which means raw or rough art created by a self-taught individual.
+Born in Keene, New Hampshire, Campbell's work can be found in galleries around the world, reflecting his sharp sense of humor and interests in primitive folk art, as well as contemporary political and religious imagery.
+Campbell worked in his studio in Keene, New Hampshire, with his dog Otis, a Jack Russell terrier, who kept him company while he worked and served as a muse for this whimsical self-taught artist.
+He will be greatly missed.

-Learn more about Tim Campbell on his website, follow him on Facebook, or shop his work at Etsy.
+Learn more about Tim Campbell on Facebook, or shop his work at Etsy for as long as these pages remain active.

 Skeleton-Key-Silhouette.svg.png